Jeff Lynch Photography, Ltd.

 Jeff’s passion for Texas landscape photography extends to his love of teaching and he can be found leading groups of serious amateurs each spring and fall during the Texas Landscape Safari workshop.

-His most recent work can be found gracing the pages of this blog: Serious Amateur Photography where he shares his passion for landscape and nature photography with photographers around the globe.
+His most recent work can be found gracing the pages of this blog: Texas Landscape Photography where he shares his passion for landscape and nature photography with photographers around the globe.
 Jeff’s first two books of Texas landscape photography, Hill Country Landscapes and Landscapes of the Texas Plains & Canyons have been widely praised throughout the state and his next book, Big Bend Landscape Adventures is due out this fall.

 Jeff’s work has been featured in Texas Monthly magazine and in Jeff Carlson’s recent book; Canon Powershot G10/G11: From Snapshots to Great Shots published by Peachpit Press.